 If you don’t have a place to hide from the sun, the best solution is to get a canopy.
 Canopy will help you with both sunny and rainy days so you can do detailing no matter how bad the weather is.

 This is great thing to help you with car detailing during the hot summer days.
-Check the price of this Strongway Canopy on Amazon.
+Check my article on What’s The Best Canopy For Auto Detailers.

 2. Using the Wrong Car Wash Soap